AdmiralSnackbar66/dnd/ttrpgs/Campaigns/Strixhaven/Locations/Biblioplex.md

 #### B16.
 Advanced Student Stacks

-Rooms on the Biblioplex’s second floor can be accessed only with keys held by faculty members, or that the reference librarians in [area B4](https://www.dndbeyond.com/sources/dnd/sacoc/campus-kerfuffle#B4InformationDesk "area B4") grant students on a case-by-case basis.
+Rooms on the Biblioplex’s second floor can be accessed only with keys held by faculty members, or that the reference librarians in [[#B4.
+Information Desk]] grant students on a case-by-case basis.
 Typically, students don’t receive keys to these stacks until they’re studying for their final thesis during their fourth year at Strixhaven.
 The arcane knowledge in the books here is not public—and is sometimes dangerous.

-To prevent overly ambitious mages and Strixhaven’s enemies from teleporting into and accessing this area, two [shield guardians](https://www.dndbeyond.com/monsters/17012-shield-guardian) patrol at all times.
-Both the guardians have [sleep](https://www.dndbeyond.com/spells/2254-sleep) as their stored spell, and their control amulets are in the possession of two of the librarians on duty in the Biblioplex.
+To prevent overly ambitious mages and Strixhaven’s enemies from teleporting into and accessing this area, two [[2-monsters-a-to-z#Shield Guardian|shield guardians]] patrol at all times.
+Both the guardians have [[sleep-xphb|Sleep]] as their stored spell, and their control amulets are in the possession of two of the librarians on duty in the Biblioplex.
 Students with permission to work here are given passwords by which the Constructs recognize them as friends.

 #### B17.
 Advanced Student Office